enckse/mayhem/README.md

 # override the location where data is stored
 directory="~/.mayhem"

+[display]
+# display finished tasks that have been updated since
+finished.since= "48h"

 [backups]
 # enable backups into a directory (offset from data.directory)
 # backups are taken when mayhem starts